bantic/rspec_model_generator_with_factories/README.markdown

 Copyright (c) 2008 Mark Cornick and Viget Labs

 Both the original Rails code and the modifications are released under the MIT license.

+The modifications to make the generator generate spec tests instead of unit tests are:

+Copyright (c) 2009 Cory Forsyth and outside.in